5-cylinder diesel engine

 - 7. Expansion tank of the cooling system

 Engine oil consumption is normal.
 Oil consumption can be up to 1 liter per 1000 km.
-Therefore, regularly, preferably at every refueling and before a long trip, check the engine oil level.
+Therefore, regularly, preferably at each refueling and before a long trip, check the engine oil level.
 The location of the oil dipstick is shown in the illustrations.

 4- and 5-cylinder engines, 6-cylinder V-engine